MarkusHorlemann/MarketQuake/README.md

 # MarketQuake: Decoding the Pandemic Punch on Global Economy

+Visit our website for more information and better experience!

 ## Description of the Problem

 The unprecedented challenges posed by COVID-19 in recent years highlighted the need for strategic crisis management.
 For investors and businesses, understanding how financial markets respond to the progression of a pandemic is crucial to assess and manage risk, make predictions for investment decisions and develop long-term plans for the future.